tanvach/prettygood_dsp/README.md

 Platform IO will fetch all the dependencies automatically for you.

 **Connect the DSP board via USB and double clicking the RESET button.
 This triggers the boot loader mode.
-Check that the blue LED stays on and QT_BOOT drive is mounted on your desktop.**
+Check that the blue LED stays on and QTPY_BOOT drive is mounted on your desktop.**

 Click upload button.
 It may take a minute or so for Platform IO to automatically detect the serial / COM port and upload new firmware.

 ![upload](images/upload_button.png)